It may sound like a lot for one short weekend, but it's easy to visit Beverly Hills, West Hollywood and the Miracle Mile part of Wilshire Boulevard.

 - July: Outfest is the largest LGBT film festival in Southern California

 - October: West Hollywood Halloween Carnaval attracts nearly half a million people

 It's also a good idea to check the performance schedule at the Wallis Annenberg Center for the Performing Arts, located in the gorgeous old post office building.

 Tips for Visiting Beverly Hills and West Hollywood

 - Rodeo Drive shops close early and are closed on Sundays, too.

-- According to the West Hollywood Visitors' Bureau, about one-third of its nearly 40,000 residents are gay.
+- According to the West Hollywood Visitors' Bureau, about 40% of its residents are gay.
 Find out more about visiting from a gay perspective in TripSavvy's Gay Travel guide.